feston/recettes/brioche.md

 *Coming soon: brioche shaping ideas*

-Cover the shaped brioches with cling film or some clothe and let them proof again.
+Cover the shaped brioches with cling film or some clothe and let them proof again, this time **outside of the fridge**.
 This proving is longer.
 6 hours is really the lowest limit and I've tried up to 15 hours on occasions (the resulting brioche had more volume and felt softer and lighter).

 ### Glazing & Cooking